-Sometimes it can be a challenge to ensure that you are using the correct pronoun.
+Sometimes it can be difficult to ensure that you are using the correct pronoun.
 The challenge is making sure you know which word is the antecedent.

 Joan and Marcie went to work.
 Marcie was late.

-My father was just like his grandfather, but my grandfather was not as tall.
+My father was just like my grandfather, but my father was not as tall.

 Challenge 3: Pronoun Shifts

-A police officer has a dangerous job because they arehe is often at risk.
+A police officer has a dangerous job because he or she often puts his or her life at risk.